camferna/Experimental-comparison-for-time-to-event-analysis-through-the-concordance-index/README.md

 ## Concordance index comparison

 We implemented many models to two data sets.
-The codes of the concordance index comparison for each data set is GBCSG2_Cindex_comparison and PBC_Cindex_comparison.
+The codes of the concordance index comparison for each data set are GBCSG2_Cindex_comparison for the breast cancer recurrence prediction and PBC_Cindex_comparison for the primary biliary chirrosis dead prediction.